swisscom/PowerGRR/README.md

     }
     ```

-    Build the binaries from your clone for the platform your working on:
+    Build the binaries based on your clone for the platform your are currently running the commands on:

     ```
     powershell -noprofile -ExecutionPolicy bypass -command 'Import-Module ./build.psm1; Sync-PSTags; Start-PSBootstrap; Start-PSBuild'